virajratnakar/Notepad/README.md

 This project is licensed under the MIT License.

-⭐ Support
+## ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub!
+If you like this project, consider giving it a ⭐ on GitHub! i would really apreciate it.